MacKentoch/easyFormGenerator/README_NEW.md

 ##What is it?

-- Create a form *in a matter of minutes*
+- Create forms *in a matter of minutes*
   - (*you may not need to add "s" to minutes*).
-- *Don't limit your form to a single column* — like you may often see when searching on the web —
+- *Don't limit your form to a single column* — like you may often see with majority of form creator —
   - (*I spend so much time trying to find an angular form generator that could generate N columns that I finally found the best one was the `do it yourself` one*.
 Luckily, you won't need to make your own since I already did it for you).
 - generated form *uses bootstrap*
   - (until now the most popular front end framework)